-If you and your partner have chosen not to get married, you are in good company.
+If you and your partner are living together but not married by choice, you are in good company.
 Even before wedding restrictions came into force during the pandemic, the UK has seen a sustained decline in the number of marriages of opposite-sex couples over the past 50 years, a trend that has not changed since the introduction of same-sex marriage in 2014.

 As a result of this ongoing shift, cohabitating couples have become the fastest-growing household type in the UK.